pxlrbt/filament-v4-talk/slides.md

 Rendering | Partials | JS Methods

 <!--
+## Livewire
-- Based on Livewire => We trade a bit of performance for DX
+- Based on Livewire
+- We trade a bit of performance for DX

+## Old State
+- Performance wasn't that bad
-- Performance wasn't thaat bad, but way worse compared to simple Livewire apps and Frontend Frameworks
+- But bad compared to simple Livewire apps and Frontend Frameworks
-- Optimizations
-- & New stuff to help devs to make stuff more performant -->
+- Especially big tables and forms
+-->

 ---